Project Activity #5135

 In the future there may be similar demonstration requests; I hope we have enough flexibility to deploy services such as Tabman and Dataminer on request.

-#4 Updated by Pasquale Pagano over 2 years ago
+#4 Updated by Pasquale Pagano almost 3 years ago

 Yes, we are flexible but with the limitations of the resources we manage.